taiman9/Machine-learning/MDP-Q-learning/readme.md

-Please view the 'MDP-Q-learning.pdf' file for assignment details.
+Please view the *MDP-Q-learning.pdf* file for assignment details.
+Instruction to setup the project are below:

 1. Install Anaconda:
 https://docs.anaconda.com/anaconda/install/linux